buvis/docs/src/catalogue/audiobookshelf.md

 ## Description

-Self-hosted audiobook server for managing and playing your audiobooks
+Self-hosted audiobook server for managing and playing your audiobooks.

 ## k8 at home search